 Microsoft might well want you to keep using Microsoft Edge but however good it might be you’re perfectly within your rights to use something else.
 And having Edge pushed on you can get tiresome.

-Removing it isn’t straightforward, neither is making sure it doesn’t come back, but it’s also not difficult to accomplish.
+Figuring out how to remove Microsoft Edge from Windows 10 isn’t straightforward, neither is making sure it doesn’t come back, but it’s also not difficult to accomplish.
 And if you ever have a change of heart, you can always get it back again.